-Catherine Cho is an associate agent at Curtis Brown.
-She joined Curtis Brown in 2015 and is building a list of fiction and non-fiction authors.
+Catherine Cho is a literary agent at Madeleine Milburn and author of INFERNO: A Memoir.
 Originally from the US, her background is in law and public affairs.

 The synopsis is often one of the most dreaded aspects of a query; however, it is one of the most important elements of a pitch.
 The vast majority of agents I know read the synopsis first and then the manuscript (I do this, I think of it as similar to reading the back of a book jacket), while other agents read the synopsis after reading the sample chapters.

 You should think of a synopsis as an opportunity to showcase your writing skills.
 It’s a way to demonstrate that you can write clearly and succinctly and that you have a good understanding of your manuscript.

 A synopsis should be around 500 words.
 (This is around one page single-spaced.)
 We don’t need a detailed scene by scene breakdown of your novel; remember, an agent just wants to get a general sense of what your book is about.
 We should know the general plot arc, we should also know the main protagonists of the story and what the narrative stakes are in the book.

 You should begin your synopsis with a logline if you can.
 A logline is a one to two sentence pitch that sums up your book.
 There are examples of loglines online and it’s something often used in the film industry.
 It distils what your book is about and shares the emotional heart of the story.